 — Finding Vegan (@findingvegan) June 12, 2016

-Bring some plant-based “rice” into your life with this buddha bowl recipe.
-It uses ground cauliflower, so it’ll help you get your carbs in check.
+Bring some plant-based “rice” into your life with this recipe.
+It uses riced cauliflower, so it’ll help you keep your carbs in check.

-Tip: Use a grater to help create the cauliflower grains.
+Tip: Use a grater to help create the most rice-like grains.

 5. Cuban Quinoa Bowl with Spicy Lemon Cashew Dressing